 - 1.26 million youth in the U.K experience extreme cyber bullying

 It is your responsibility as a parent to raise your child as a humane person who will not cause suffering to others.
+Sometimes leaving them online unmonitored can give their selfish urge the opportunity to flourish.
 Find the right time where you and your child are in the right mood to talk.
-Cyber bullying is a serious topic, make sure that he got your full attention and will listen to everything.
+Cyber bullying is a serious topic, make sure that they got your full attention and will listen to everything.
 Make him realize about what is going to happen if they continue to bully someone online.
 There are several reasons why your child is performing such behavior (bullying).
 It might be because of your lack of attention to your child.
-It might because they are hanging out with the wrong peers or it might be because that they thought it is okay because everyone does it.
+It might be because they are hanging out with the wrong peers or it might be because they thought it is okay because everyone does it.